MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

     where **Office2016\LP** is the root of the network installation point for the language packs and **RU** is the language folder name.

-To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) in [Customize language setup and settings for Office 2016](customize-language-setup-and-settings-for-office-2016.md) and import existing customization .msp files into a new customization .msp file.
-A static list of the products contained in the installation source is built  *only*  during the initial creation of a customization file.
+To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) and import existing customization .msp files into a new customization .msp file.
+A static list of the products contained in the installation source is built only during the initial creation of a customization file.
 If you later add more languages to the installation source, the existing customization file is not updated to reflect this change.
-For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) in the article [Import an Office 2010 Setup customization file](https://technet.microsoft.com/library/ee681791%28v=office.14%29.aspx) (although this article was written for Office 2010, the concepts and procedures it provides also apply to Office 2016).
+For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) (although this article is written for an earlier version of Office, the concepts and procedures it provides also apply to Office 2016).

+<a name="BKMK_RemoveLanguagePacks"> </a>
 ## Remove language packs
-<a name="BKMK_RemoveLanguagePacks"> </a>

 If the Office 2016 Language Packs were deployed as separate products, they can be removed by using Windows Add or Remove Programs.